Popular Unity Candidacy

-The Popular Unity Candidacy (Candidatura d'Unitat Popular, CUP) is a left-wing to far-left pro-Catalan independence political party active primarily in Catalonia, where it has political representation, but also in other autonomous communities in Spain it considers to be part of the Catalan Countries.
+The Popular Unity Candidacy (Candidatura d'Unitat Popular, CUP) is a left-wing to far-left pro-Catalan independence political party active primarily in Catalonia, where it has political representation, but also in other autonomous communities in Spain that it considers to be part of the Catalan Countries.
 The CUP traditionally has focused on municipal politics, and is made up of a series of autonomous candidatures that run in local elections.
 Its presence is strongest within the borders of Catalonia.

 In 2012, the CUP decided for the first time to run for Catalan parliamentary elections, gaining three MPs out of 135.
 In the 2015 elections, they obtained 10 MPs.

 Organisation

 The CUP is made up of autonomous local assemblies representing towns or neighborhoods.
 These assemblies may have some ideological differences, but their common ground is independence for the Catalan Countries and clear left-wing politics, often in the form of anti-capitalism, socialism, and eco-socialism.

 The different local candidatures are coordinated through the Municipal Assembly of the Independentist Left (AMEI in Catalan) where the details regarding their party platform are discussed.
-On both the local and national level, decisions are made in assembly according to the principles of deliberative democracy.

 The highly decentralised nature of this party stems from a belief in municipalism.
 The CUP consider municipal government "the only institutions within the reach of the general populace".
-The importance given to municipal assemblies is also meant to avoid the hierarchical organisation of most traditional political parties.